-This quaint fishing town is perched near Ireland's southwestern tip in County Kerry.
-And Dingle is as charming as it is diverse.
-Its hilly, narrow lanes are the stuff of traveler's dreams, lined by a kaleidoscope of brightly colored shops and restaurants.
+The town's hilly, narrow lanes are the stuff of traveler's dreams, lined by a kaleidoscope of brightly colored shops and restaurants so sweet, you'll want to take endless photos.
 Traditional Irish jigs can be heard throughout town, following visitors as they traipse through the streets in search of the best view of shimmering Dingle Bay.

 An early Christian church dating back over a thousand years, the Gallarus Oratory is the most iconic and well-preserved attraction on the Slea Head Drive (a.k.a.
 R559).
 Made of locally sourced stones, the building is in impeccable shape for its age.